 The Ruth Borchard Collection was the life-long project of Ruth Borchard (1910-2000), an extraordinary patron of artists.
 Restricting herself to only 21 guineas for each self-portrait, Borchard built up an unparalleled collection of self-portraits by twentieth-century British artists and Irish artists.
-The Original Collection consists of one hundred self-portraits, including works by Euan Uglow, Roger Hilton, Carel Weight, Francis Newton Souza and Keith Vaughan, spanning multiple decades, styles and movements.
+The Original Collection consists of one hundred self-portraits, including works by Euan Uglow, Anne Redpath, Roger Hilton, Carel Weight, Francis Newton Souza and Keith Vaughan, spanning multiple decades, styles and movements.